meat-and-potatoes (mēt ănd pǝtā′tōs) adj. fundamental; down-to-earth; basic

 If it’s that easy, then anyone can have a rock-hard dream body.
 And anyone can be a great writer.

 At the risk of sounding heretical, your job is not to turn your students into great writers.
 Your job to provide them with the proper writing tools and demonstrate how they work, so that with enough practice, desire, and determination, perhaps someday your students will become great writers.
-Or as Octavia E. Butler said, “You don’t start out writing good stuff.
+Or as Octavia E. Butler so delicately put it: “You don’t start out writing good stuff.
 You start out writing crap and thinking it’s good stuff, and then gradually you get better at it.”

 Years ago, I was at a Christmas party where a guy who’d obviously imbibed too many adult beverages staggered over to me.
 With slurred speech, he said, “I hear you’re a fourth-grade writing teacher.”